crusher-dev/documentation/blog/2020-08-25-questitto.md

 ## Overview

-> QuestDB is the fastest open-source Time-Series Database out there in terms of
+> Crusher is the fastest open-source Time-Series Database out there in terms of
 > performance.

-The developers were kind enough to welcome me into their community and I wanted to make things easier for people trying things out with QuestDB.
+The developers were kind enough to welcome me into their community and I wanted to make things easier for people trying things out with Crusher.

 Lo! and behold [Questitto][1] an _out-of-the-box_ repository for your initial IoT Applications.
 The repository is an altered version for my repository